-But what often stifles a person's ability to participate in education and employment is unpaid work, with women doing significantly more than men in terms of domestic tasks and caring responsibilities.
+But what often stifles a person's ability to participate in education and employment is unpaid work, such as domestic tasks and caring responsibilities, with women doing significantly more than men.

 In addition to this, the traditional 40-hour, five-day working week is a workforce model that simply no longer works for many modern families.